itsalfredakku/rxops-uikit/docs/development/COMPONENT_INDEXING_GUIDE.md

 # 🔍 Component Indexing & Management System

-> **Automated Component Discovery**: Comprehensive system for maintaining, tracking, and managing all components in the RxOps UI library with atomic design classification and migration monitoring.
+> **Automated Component Discovery**: Comprehensive system for maintaining, tracking, and managing all components in the RxOpslibrary with atomic design classification and migration monitoring.

 ## 🎯 **System Overview**